MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/teams-faq.md

 ### <a name="does-prod_shortmd-work-with-the-teams-mobile-app"></a>Does [!INCLUDE [prod_short.md](includes/prod_short.md)] work with the Teams mobile app?

 Yes.
 The [!INCLUDE [prod_short.md](includes/prod_short.md)] app can be installed from the Teams desktop app or browser, or by an administrator for all users.
 Once installed, the [!INCLUDE [prod_short.md](includes/prod_short.md)] app is automatically available in Teams for iOS and Android.
-On mobile devices, you can view cards sent by others, access details, or pop out the card to the full experience in the [!INCLUDE [prod_short.md](includes/prod_short.md)] mobile app.
-However, you can't paste links that expand into cards when composing messages.
+On mobile devices, you can only view cards sent by others, access details, or pop out the card to the full experience in the [!INCLUDE [prod_short.md](includes/prod_short.md)] mobile app.
+You can't paste links that expand into cards when composing messages or search for contacts.
 For minimum requirements for mobile, see [Minimum Requirements for Using Business Central](product-requirements.md).

 ### <a name="is-the-prod_shortmd-app-for-teams-the-same-as-the-prod_shortmd-app-for-ios-and-android"></a>Is the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams the same as the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for iOS and Android?